 Please note: The following text contains spoilers.
-Viewer discretion is also advised – this film contains intense, graphic sequences of war violence.
+Viewer discretion is also advised – this film is currently unrated in the UK, but would likely to be classified '12'.

 “De Oppresso Liber”, “Free the Oppressed”